mattkirkland/design-methods/schedule.md

 #### Assignment
 - choose a flavor of Evaluative research; do it and report findings in your playground notebook.

-### WEEK 12 - data-driven Methods vs user-reported behavior
+### WEEK 12 - "What if I want to deal with numbers?" data-driven Methods vs user-reported behavior
 - TUE Nov 10
 - THU Nov 12